google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 {% include modules/remember.liquid title="Important" list=page.important.user-select %}

-# Touch events
+## Touch events
 <!-- Demo: http://jsbin.com/sozujute/latest/edit -->

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.touch-events %}

-If you have an idea for a new interaction pattern that you'd like to include touch support, how do you do it?

-## Receiving Touch Events
+### Receiving Touch Events

 For full browser support there are two kinds of events you need to cater for:

 - Touch Events
-  - These consist of touchstart, touchmove, touchend and touchcancel
+  - Consist of **touchstart**, **touchmove**, **touchend** and **touchcancel**
+- Mouse Events
+  - If it makes sense you can add mouse support with **mousedown**, **mousemove** and **mouseup**
 - Pointer Events
-  - This is a new feature which merges Mouse and Touch events into the same set of events.
+  - A new set of events which merges mouse and touch events into one set of events.
 This is currently only supported in IE10+ with the events:
-  MSPointerDown, MSPointerMove and MSPointerUp
+  **MSPointerDown**, **MSPointerMove** and **MSPointerUp**

-The building blocks for adding touch to your application is these events:
+These events are the building blocks for adding new gestures into your application, below is a description of when they are called.

-* touchstart, MSPointerDown
+#### touchstart, MSPointerDown, mousedown

-    * When a finger starts to touch an element
+When a finger first touches an element or when the user clicks down on the mouse

-* touchmove, MSPointerMove
+#### touchmove, MSPointerMove, mouse move

-    * When a finger moves across the screen
+The user moves their finger across the screen or drags with the mouse

-* touchend, MSPointerUp
+#### touchend, MSPointerUp, mouseup

-    * When the user lifts their finger off of the screen
+When the user lifts their finger off of the screen or releases the mouse button

-* touchcancel
+#### touchcancel

-    * The browser cancels the touch gestures (for example the page scrolls and browser no longer allows you to intercept touch events)
+The browser cancels the touch gestures (for example the page scrolls and browser no longer allows you to intercept the touch events)

+### Using Touch Events

-You hook these events up through the **addEventListener()** method of a DOM element like so.
+You hook these events up through the **addEventListener()** method of a DOM element like so:

 {% include_code _code/touch-demo-1.html addlisteners javascript %}

-This code first checks if we should use Pointer Events or you touch and mouse events.
+This code first checks if we should use **Pointer Events** by testing for _window.navigator.msPointerEnabled_ and if Pointer Events aren't supported, we add listeners for touch and mouse events.
-We then add the event listener with the appropriate name, the callback we want called, in this case **this.handleGestureStart**.

-The third boolean value is used to determine whether you should catch the touch event before or after other elements have the opportunity to catch and interpret the events.
+The **addEventListener()** method takes the event name (_MSPointerDown_, _touchstart_ or _mousedown_ in this case), a callback function to call when the event happens and a boolean which determines whether you should catch the event before or after other elements have the opportunity to catch and interpret the events.

 ### Common Practices